Small is beautiful - introduction

 Smallholdings produce more food per acre than large monoculture farms.
 They also provide more interesting and satisfying work than picking fruit and veg for large landowners.
 Some organisations are working to help more people to start smallholdings – for example, the Ecological Land Co-op.

-• Helps solve the democracy problem directly.
+• Helps solve the democracy problem.

 • Stronger, safer communities, more interesting High Streets, unique localities.